 Diesel fuel is flammable.
 It could start a fire if something ignites it, and people could be burned.
 Do not let it get on hot engine parts, and keep matches or other ignition sources away.

-The fuel filter is under the vehicle on the driver side in front of the left rear tire.
+The fuel filter is on the passenger side, in front of the rear tire.